Fatemehkiasaveh/TechWithWarriors/README.md

 **How to Run:**
 1. Clone the repository and navigate to the `MachineLearning` directory.
-2. Open the `linear_regression_california_housing.ipynb` file in Google Colab or Jupyter Notebook.
+2. Open the `Task 01 :Implement a linear regression model using scikit- learn to predict house prices.ipynb` file in Google Colab or Jupyter Notebook.
 3. Run the cells in the notebook to train the model and evaluate its performance.

 **Results:**
-- The model achieved an R-squared score of **XX** on the test set, indicating the percentage of variance explained by the model.
+- The model achieved an R-squared score of **0.66** on the test set, indicating the percentage of variance explained by the model.

 ---